Is Poplar Wood Strong? (With Surprising Reasons!)

 Is Poplar Wood Strong Enough for Bookshelves?

-Poplar is the stiffest and common for basic shelving.
+Poplar is the stiffest and most common for basic shelving.

-The great thing about poplar is because of being hardwood.
+The great thing about Poplar is its hardness.
 It is significantly harder than white pine but relatively softer than yellow pine.

 Poplar plywood is also known as one of the best choices for making bookshelves.